 Before glazing, each fountain bowl and center piece is cleaned with a sponge to remove any dust that may affect the glaze, wax resist is put on the foot of the pieces and a 3 X 5 card is made for each one with all the fountains particuars – diameter, height, details of the center piece, cord cover and any other characteristics of note.

 Once all the fountain bowls are out of the kiln, about twenty four hours after loading, the cord grip is built in and left for a minimum of four hours.
-Then the specially made rubber bumper feet are applied, the pump is prepared and installed and the fountain with it’s center piece is assembled.
+Then the specially made rubber bumper feet are applied, (you won’t find these in any hardware store), the pump is prepared and installed and the fountain with it’s center piece is assembled.
 If it is to have a straight copper component, that will already have been cut, filed and polished, or, if of a more complex design, it will be made to fit the particular fountain.
 This may involve annealing (heating to cherry-red with a torch) and shaping, filing, polishing, etc.

 The fountains are then prepped, dried, the components put into small plastic bags which are put into the fountains, and the fountains are put on the outgoing shelves in preparation for boxing and shipping.
 Each fountain is then listed on our website with its full description and details.
 And that’s all there is to the creation of a ThirstyCat Fountain.
 A ThirstyCat fountain costs on the average about $130.
-The lion’s portion of that cost is based on the time and skilled work that goes into each one.
+The lion’s portion of that cost is based on the time and skilled work that goes into the creation of each one, which, as you now know, is considerable.